XpiritCommunityEvents/vslive22-GitHubHOL/labs/1-HOL - SettingUpYourRepo/2-Setting_up_Codespaces.md

 In this file you will find the value for the free shipping promotion.
 We are going to change this from `$300` to `$100` as part of a holiday promotion.
 After you have made a change to the file, go back to the tab with the website and see it changed there also immediately.

-## Ading extentions
+## Ading extensions
 You can add new extentions to the IDE. e.g. Search for `GitHub Markdown Preview`.
 Select install in codespaces and you install it to this instance of the devcontainer.
-You can also select the Manage option and then select add to devcontainer.json In this case you also make the extention available to any new developer in your team that starts a new Codespace.
+You can also select the Manage option and then select add to devcontainer.json In this case you also make the extension available to any new developer in your team that starts a new Codespace.

 ## Committing the changes to the devcontainer
 We now know the plugin works great and we want to share this with our team.
 For this we need to commit some changes that were made during the exercise.
 First we want to commit the change to the website.
 For this you go to the Git tool window that can be found by the Git symbol in the left of your screen with a notification on there stating the number `3`.